Abu Dhabi Islamic Bank unveils robust ESG strategy

 PHOTO

-Abu Dhabi, UAE: Abu Dhabi Islamic Bank, a leading financial institution, has launched its Environmental, Social, and Governance (ESG) strategy outlining the bank’s sustainability agenda for the next three years which underscores ADIB's commitment to increasing its sustainable finance targets, enhancing its sustainable development journey, reaffirming its position as a responsible and forward-thinking financial institution.
+UAE - Abu Dhabi Islamic Bank has committed to increasing its sustainable finance targets, enhancing its sustainable development journey, reaffirming its position as a responsible and forward-thinking financial institution.

+Launching its Environmental, Social, and Governance (ESG) strategy outlining the bank’s sustainability agenda for the next three years, ADIB said it will focus on efforts to transition to a low-carbon economy as more companies seek to advance their corporate sustainability efforts through sustainable financing.

 ADIB's ESG strategy includes a number of measures that ensures the alignment of ADIB business model towards more sustainability.
 It is backed by a specific three-year action plan with clear targets and ambitions, to be implemented across all business lines within the Bank.
 In addition, the bank is also formulating its net zero targets and plans to publish net zero pathways focusing on reducing the emissions stemming from both its direct operational activities and its financing activities.